Andover, Kansas

-Andover is a city in Butler County, Kansas, United States, and a suburb of Wichita.
+Andover is a city in Butler County, Kansas, United States, and an eastern suburb of Wichita.
 As of the 2020 census, the population of the city was 14,892.
 Andover is the most populated city in Butler County.

 History

 19th century

-When the Kansas territory was first mapped, the original Andover area was called Minneha.
-The Native American name was later changed to Cloud City.
+When the Kansas territory was first mapped, the original Andover area was called Minneha (native american name).
+Later it was changed to Cloud City.

 The first Euro-American settlement in Bruno Township was in February 1869, when Vincent Smith arrived on Dry Creek (2 miles east of Andover Road on 21st Street).
 He filed his claim on May 10, 1869.
 Other early settlers began to arrive in spring 1870, and soon all the land was claimed.
 The first Bruno Township election was held April 9, 1872.
 The first township officers were N.B.
 Daniels, Trustee; Jacob Brown, Treasurer; J.D.
 Reber, Clerk; Isaac Newland and Samuel Reed, Justices of the Peace; William Riser and Isaac Stroup, Constables.
 Bonds totaling $18,000 were issued for the extension of the Frisco Railway through Bruno Township.
 The railway was completed in 1880.

 G. M. Pattison homesteaded the land that became the original plot on which Andover was built.
 In August 1872, Pattison was given title to this property.
 In February 1876, the land was sold to Mr. and Mrs. Ephraim Waggoner.

 Andover's first church was what is known today as the United Methodist Church.
 The church started as a Sunday school in 1873.

 The original post office was established at Minneha (an extinct town) in November 1877.
 A branch was moved to Cloud City in March 1880.
 That same year, the Cloud City post office was renamed Andover.
 Andover was named after Andover, Massachusetts.

 In January 1880, Mr. and Mrs. Waggoner deeded 40 acre to Charles Glancey.
 Mr. Glancey platted the original townsite in February 1880.
-The legally established townsite was known as Cloud City, named after Mr. Cloud, a well-respected citizen and railroad engineer.
+The legally established townsite was known as Cloud City, named after Mr. Cloud, a railroad engineer.
 He helped build the St. Louis–San Francisco Railroad through town.
-The name of the town was changed from Cloud City to Andover on June 7, 1880, when Mr. Cloud had a 'falling out' with residents of the area.
+The name of the town was changed from Cloud City to Andover on June 7, 1880, when Mr. Cloud had a "falling out" with residents of the area.